2 Samuel 6 – David Brings the Ark of God into Jerusalem

 iv.
 “It is not new things we need, but new fire.”
 (John Wesley)

 v.
 The Philistines transported the ark on a cart in 1 Samuel 6:10-11.
 They got away with it because they were Philistines, but God expected more from His people.
-Israel was to take their example from God’s Word, not from the innovations of the Philistines.
+The Israelites were to take their example from God’s word, not from the innovations of the Philistines.

 b.
-Uzzah and Ahio, the sons of Abinadab, drove the new cart: The meaning of the names of these sons of Abinadab paint a meaningful picture.
+Uzzah and Ahio, the sons of Abinadab, drove the new cart: The meaning of the names of these sons of Abinadab paints a meaningful picture.
 Uzzah means “strength” and Ahio means “friendly.”

 i.
-Much service for the Lord is like this – a new cart, a big production, with strength leading and friendly out front – yet all done without inquiring of God or looking to His will.
+Much service for the LORD is like this – a new cart, a big production, with strength leading and a friendly image presented out front – yet all done without inquiring of God or looking to His will.
 Surely David prayed for God’s blessing on this big production, but he didn’t inquire of God regarding the production itself.
 This was a good thing done the wrong way.

 ii.
 It is hard to receive it in our consumer-oriented culture, but worship isn’t all about what pleases us.
 It’s all about what pleases God.

 3. (6-7) Uzzah is struck dead for touching the ark.